arsenetar/dupeguru/README.md

 But anything non-critical, I'm not going to implement it myself because I see every issue as a contribution opportunity.

+## Windows maintainer wanted

+As [described on my website][nowindows], v3.9.x/6.8.x/2.10.x series of dupeGuru are the last ones to support Windows unless someone steps up to maintain it.
+If you're a Windows developer and are interested in taking this task, [don't hesitate to let me know][contrib-issue].

+## OS X maintainer wanted

+My Mac Mini is already a couple of years old and is likely to be my last Apple purchase.
+When it dies, I will be unable maintain the OS X version of moneyGuru.
+I've already stopped paying for the Mac Developer membership so I can't sign the apps anymore (in the "official way" I mean.
+The download is still PGP signed) If you're a Mac developer and are interested in taking this task, [don't hesitate to let me know][contrib-issue].

 # Contents of this folder

 This folder contains the source for dupeGuru.
 Its documentation is in `help`, but is also